 Do you ever fall into a dinner rut?
 You know, when you realize you’ve been rotating the same few dinners night after night?
-Our dinner rut menus look a lot like a school lunch program – tacos, spaghetti & meatballs and pizza get a lot of action in our kitchen when life gets busy and the creative juices are running low.
+A dinner rut at my house looks a lot like a school lunch program – tacos, spaghetti & meatballs and pizza get a lot of action when life gets busy and the creative juices are running low.
 What can I say?
 It happens to the best of us.

 I find the first step to recovery is to admit there’s a problem and then put a plan in place.
-For me, the easiest way out of a rut is to just switch up a couple components of an overly-rotated dish – for us, that would be spaghetti & meatballs.
+For me, the easiest way out of a rut is to just switch up a couple components of an overly-rotated dish like spaghetti & meatballs, for example.
 Keep the tomato sauce and swap spaghetti for bucatini, switch out the meatballs for pancetta, add a few pinches of heat and suddenly you have Bucatini all’Amatriciana.
 Now, doesn’t that sound fancy and delicious?
 It’s a whole new dinner without a lot of added effort.

 More Pasta RecipesPrint